shaleen-wonder-ent/user-guides/AMPLS_Arch_HUB-PE_vs_Spoke-PE.md

 ---

-## Hub‑PE Architecture – Technically Possible, But Not Preferred
+## Hub-PE Architecture – Technically Possible but Not Preferred

 Yes, it is technically possible to place the AMPLS PE in the Hub and have all other VNets (and on‑prem) use it as a shared service.

 However, **operationally and architecturally** it introduces several issues compared with placing the PE in a monitoring spoke.

-### Pros – Why a Hub‑PE Can Be Attractive
+### Pros – Why a Hub-PE Can Be Attractive

 1. **Centralized, shared access**
    - A PE in the Hub serves as a single, obvious entry point for all spokes and subscriptions.